Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Haste**: Your cool downs are reduced by 6 seconds

+**Health**: You gain health equal to you hit dice.

-**Vitality**: You gain +10 HP and +5 Mana
+**Mana**: You gain +5 maximum mana

 **Forstfire Tempest**: When you cast your ultimate a tempest of fire and cold storms around you for 30 secounds.
-All enemy creatures who start their turn within 15ft of you must make a con save.
-Taking 3d6 fire damage and 3d6 cold damge, halved on a succsess
+All enemy creatures who start their turn within 10 feett of you must make a constetution saving throw, save dc 12 + proficiency bonus.
+Taking 2d8 fire damage and 2d8 cold damge, halved on a succsess

 ---